 While office items may not literally spark joy, we can agree that you don’t need to keep old equipment or all files dating back to the beginning of time.
 Ask yourself if you actually use a certain item, then decide if you want it or are required to keep it.
 If not, discard it.
 Just remember to check your state bar’s file retention rules and the applicable legal malpractice statute of limitations before properly disposing of client files.

-We also recommend picking up a copy of The Organized Lawyer by Kelly Lynn Anders.
-In her book, Anders invites readers to identify their organizational styles, as Dan Lukasik notes in Lawyers With Depression
+On your journey for tips on organization for lawyers, we also recommend picking up a copy of The Organized Lawyer by Kelly Lynn Anders.
+In her book, Anders invites readers to identify their organizational styles, as Dan Lukasik notes in Lawyers With Depression:

 Whatever your organizational style, Anders offers suggestions, processes, and resources to help you get organized.